hugsy/gef/docs/api.md

 ![](https://camo.githubusercontent.com/d41c1c0c0267916f4749800906d201fe5d328db5/687474703a2f2f692e696d6775722e636f6d2f306734416543622e706e67)

-## Detailed explainations ##
+## Detailed explanation ##

 Our new command must be a class that inherits from GEF's `GenericCommand`.
 The *only* requirements are:

- * that the new class must declare a `_cmdline_` variable (the command to type on GDB)
+ * the new class must declare a `_cmdline_` attribute (the command to type on GDB)
- * a `_syntax_` variable, which GEF will use to auto-generate the help menu
+ * a `_syntax_` attribute, which GEF will use to auto-generate the help menu
- * a method `do_invoke(args)` which is the code to be executed when the command is typed. `args` is an array of string with the arguments passed from command line
+ * a method `do_invoke(args)` which is the code to be executed when the command is invoked. `args` is a list of the command line args provided when invoked.

-Last, we make GEF aware of this new command by registering it in the `__main__` section of the script, by invoking the global function `register_external_command()`.
+We make GEF aware of this new command by registering it in the `__main__` section of the script, by invoking the global function `register_external_command()`.

-From then, you have a working new GEF command, which you can load, either from
+Now you have a working new GEF command, which you can load, either from cli:
-cli:
 ```
 gef➤  source /path/to/newcmd.py
 ```